bp1900/AA2-projecte/README.md

 ## Content
 * `main.R`: main program which runs that runs the tunning of hyperparameters of the SVM and validatates the results.
 * `process_data.R`: processes the raw images and returns the data into `./data/test.RData` and `./data/train.RData`.
-* `report.pdf`: A self-contained document of our experimentation.
+* `Report.pdf`: A self-contained document of our experimentation.
 * `svm.R` Implementation of a grid search using cross validation of a SVM to tune the kernel and `C` parameter of the SVM, the kernel hyperparameters are also searched and evaluated.
 It prints the results in a folder called `results` where various files are returned with the confusion matrix of the best result, the best hyperparameters for each best result, cross-validation error of the tuning, the validation error, and test error are returned.
 * `knn.R` Implementation of a hyperparameter search using cross validation for the `K` for a KNN to solve the classification problem.
 It returns the validation error and test error.
 * `cnn.ipynb`: Implemenation of the Convolutional Neural Network part of the project, implemented in pytorch.
 The results of the experiment are already present in the network.
 Advisable to run it with a GPU for the training time.